benjamin-york/DemoWebsite2/docs/README.md

-#Benjamin York Demo Page
+# Benjamin York Demo Page
-##This is a test website
+## This is a test website
-###smaller header
+### smaller header

--First item
+- First item
--Second item
+- Second item
--Fifth item (third and fourth were skipped)
+- Fifth item (third and fourth were skipped)